ChacaS0/tempest/install.md

 ```

 This will generate a ``~/.tempestcf`` file.
-It will hold the list of all the temp directories.
+It will hold the list of all the targets.

 > If there is an issue and the file can't be created somehow, you can still create it at its default location: ``$HOME/.tempestcf`` and leave it empty for now.